-Eugene, Oregon December 22, 2022
+Eugene, Oregon December 22, 2022 Management's Discussion and Analysis

 This discussion and analysis of Lane Workforce Partnership's financial statements provides an overview of the financial activities for the fiscal year ended June 30, 2022.
 It is intended to be a companion piece with the transmittal letter on pages ii and iii and the financial statements which begin on page 9.